sonhmai/streaming-pipeline/README.md

 Events -> DedupOperator -> Deduped-Events

+## Details

-- `Which state to use for the DedupOperator?`
+> Which state to use for the DedupOperator?

 should use a ValueState<ConcurrentHashSet> or MapState<String, _>?